meh430/RedditWall/README.md

 - Specify a default subreddit to load from on start up
 - Sort Reddit images by new or by hot
 - Save favorite subreddits using a Room database.
 Click on saved sub to search for images
+- Long press a saved sub to set it as the default one

 ![Alt text](https://github.com/meh430/RedditWall/blob/master/screens/main.png "Screen")
 ![Alt text](https://github.com/meh430/RedditWall/blob/master/screens/preview.png "Screen")